KhronosGroup/Vulkan-Hpp/docs/Configuration.md

 ## `VULKAN_HPP_NO_CONSTRUCTORS`

 With C++20, designated initializers are available.
 Their use requires the absence of any user-defined constructors.
 Define `VULKAN_HPP_NO_CONSTRUCTORS` to remove constructors from structs and unions.

+## `VULKAN_HPP_NO_DEFAULT_DISPATCHER`

+The last argument to functions in the Vulkan-Hpp header is an argument which defaults to the VULKAN_HPP_DEFAULT_DISPATCHER.
+For workflows where explicitly providing the DispatchLoader to each function call is desired (such as ones where a DispatchLoader instance is expliclty created per-device), setting this define will cause all functions to require the DispatchLoader to be explicitly passed.
+This allows compile-time errors for calls that accidentally omit the DispatchLoader argument.

 ## `VULKAN_HPP_NO_EXCEPTIONS`